nemesisdb/nemesisdb/docs/docs/api/sessions/sh-save.md

 ---
-sidebar_position: 110
+sidebar_position: 25
 ---

-# KV_SAVE
+# SH_SAVE
 Saves the data to the filesystem so it can be loaded on startup, restoring the database.

-- The data is written to the `kv::save::path` set in the config file
+- The data is written to the `session::save::path` set in the config file
-- `kv::save::enabled` must be `true` for this command to be available
+- `session::save::enabled` must be `true` for this command to be available

 <br/>